CODAIT/Identifying-Incorrect-Labels-In-CoNLL-2003/README.md

 corrected corpus in `corrected_corpus/`.

 NOTE: [Text Extensions for Pandas](https://github.com/CODAIT/text-extensions-for-pandas) must be installed to run the script.
-To install in your Python environment, use the command `pip install text-extensions-for-pandas`.
+It provides utilities to download and work with the CoNLL-2003 corpus and assist with NLP analysis on Pandas.